Agrale

-Agrale, previously called AGRISA, is a Brazilian vehicle manufacturer.
-Established in 1962, it is based in Caxias do Sul in the state of Rio Grande do Sul.
-Agrale manufactures tractors, commercial vehicles, military vehicles, bus, chassis and engines.
-Tractors include both self-developed models, and ones based on Zetor designs.
+Agrale, previously called Agrisa, is a Brazilian vehicle manufacturing company.
+Agrale manufactures tractors, commercial vehicles, military vehicles, buses, chassis and engines.
+The tractors it manufactures include both self-developed models, and ones based on Zetor designs.

+The company was established in 1962 and is based in Caxias do Sul in the state of Rio Grande do Sul.
 The company's current model line-up consists of pick-up trucks and the Marruá SUV.
 Agrale no longer produces motorcycles or scooters.

 Agrale subsidiary "Lintec" produces generators, diesel water pumps, engines, rotary cutters (weed wackers) and materials handling equipment.

 History

 The company was originally called AGRISA (Indústria Gaúcha de Implementos Agrícolas SA), and built AGRISA-Bungartz tractors under license of the German-based Bungartz company.
 Later alliances included Deutz-Fahr, when they built some tractors and trucks under the Agrale-Deutz name, and later with Zetor.
-AGRALE is now a part of the Francisco Stedile Group, which includes the Lavrale, Fazenda Três Rios, Germani Foods and Yanmar-Agritech Tractors companies.
+Agrale is now a part of the Francisco Stedile Group, which includes the Lavrale, Fazenda Três Rios, Germani Foods and Yanmar-Agritech Tractors companies.